 You can test your installation by running Postleaf with the following command.

 If all goes well, you should see a message stating Postleaf is running.
 If you see an error, you'll need to troubleshoot your installation.
-Feel free to ask for help on the forum if you get stuck.
+Feel free to ask for help if you get stuck.